ungaaaabungaaa/vector/llms.md

     • A shared helper lives in `src/lib/date.ts` (`formatDateForDb`, `toDate`, `DATE_PATTERN`).
 Import from there instead of rolling your own.
     • Client code should detect the viewer's IANA timezone via `Intl.DateTimeFormat().resolvedOptions().timeZone` (or a persisted user/org preference) and format dates with date-fns accordingly.
     • Never store timezone-specific values in the DB—store UTC, convert at the edges.

+13. **Moving / Renaming files**
+    • When reorganising, _move_ (`git mv` or via the built-in terminal) instead of copy-pasting + deleting.
+This keeps git history intact and avoids noisy diffs.

 ---